pranshu314/trafficlight-docker-challenge/README.md

 # :vertical_traffic_light: Traffic Light Docker Challenge

 > A set of practice tasks for people who new to Docker

+# Solution (Task-2)
+- The Dockerfile for the apps red, yellow, green are in their respective directories
+- The Dockerfile for the nginx-proxy image is in the nginx directory
+- ##### To create network
+- docker network create --subnet=172.20.0.0/16 --gateway=172.20.0.1 traffic-light
+- ##### Docker run commands
+- docker run --rm --network traffic-light --name green-app trafficlight/green:v1.0
+- docker run --rm --network traffic-light --name red-app trafficlight/red:v1.0
+- docker rrn --rm --network traffic-light --name yellow-app trafficlight/yellow:v1.0
+- docker run --rm -p 80:80 -p 3000:3000 -p 4000:4000 -p 5000:5000 --network traffic-light --name nginx-proxy trafficlight/nginx:v1.0
+- - NOTE: Mac users may need to disable the Airplay Receiver as it by default runs on port 5000
 ## About The Project
 In this project are included a set of tasks designed for beginner Programmers, Systems Administrators, DevOps Engineers, etc. who want to learn or get more familiar with Docker.